MukhlasAdib/IEQ_monitor_IoT_GCP/Test1/README.md

 ```

-The message will be sent to the gateway first and then the gateway will forward it to the device.
-After the device changes its configuration, it will send a state message back to GCP that contains information of the new sampling period.
+The message will be sent to the gateway first and if it is not for the gateway (DEV001), the gateway will forward the message to topic '{devID}/config' (for DEV002, it is DEV002/config).
+After the device changes its configuration, it will send a state message back to GCP that contains information of the new `sampling` period and `devID` in JSON format.
+For DEV002, it has to send the state message to topic 'GWY/state' that has been subscribed by the gateway.
 The state message can be seen from IoT Core in the 'CONFIGURATION & STATE' menu of the device's page.
-The latest configuration message will be automatically sent to the device each thi the device reconnects to the GCP
+Note that the latest configuration message will be automatically sent to the device each time the device reconnects to the GCP

 ## Access the gateway's live Log from local network

 To make the gateway information accessible from local, you can start a simple HTTP server by running `web_server.py`.
-The server can be accessed from the local network by sending a GET request to the gateway's IP with port 8080, or simply type {getewayIP}:8080 in your browser's address bar.
+The server can be accessed from the local network by sending a GET request to the gateway's IP address with port 8080, or simply type {getewayIP}:8080 in your browser's address bar.
 The program will read the request and send 20 latest log messages and a list of connected devices as the response.